altoiddealer/ad_discordbot/README.md

 <img width="561" alt="Screenshot 2023-09-22 214847" src="https://github.com/altoiddealer/ad_discordbot/assets/1613484/e5e60178-afd0-41af-aab9-911a11f12160">

-This bot stands apart from many other ones due to a variety of features I coded in:
+This bot stands apart from many other ones due to a variety of custom features:

 -"Dynamic Context" activated by user configured trigger phrases to autmoatically swap character context, state settings, add instruct to prompt, alter history handling, with option to remove trigger phrase from user prompt